Everything You Want to Know About

 A device that can deliver electricity to smart glass continuously using dimmers to switch appearance from transparent to tinted or opaque

-A changeable glass product that relies on active electrical charges or passive (non-electrically charged) response to solar light and heat
+A changeable glass product that relies on active electrical charges, or passive (non-electrically charged) stimuli

-An active smart glass primarily used for energy conserving windows and constructed with electrically conductive coatings
+An active smart glass primarily used for facade windows made of formulations coated directly onto glass

-Liquid crystal glass, which contains electrically conductive crystals that shift between a liquid and solid state
+Light control glass, which contains electrically conductive crystals or molecules that shift between a liquid and solid state

-The Gauzy registered trademark meaning “Light Control Glass” and related to patented liquid crystal film products
+The Gauzy registered trademark meaning “Light Control Glass” and related to patented liquid crystal and SPD film products

 Outdoor Grade PDLC Film

-Electrically conductive polymer dispersed liquid crystal film for windows that controls heat but not light
+Electrically conductive polymer dispersed liquid crystal film for windows that controls heat but not light, only available by certain manufactuers

 Passive Smart Glass